 Brentwood students in any grade will study a variety of texts in various rhetorical modes, will write both critical and creative prose in multiple styles, and will learn how to communicate.

 From a Grade 8 concrete poem to a Literature 12 style analysis of the differences between the quarto and folio text versions of Hamlet's third soliloquy, our standards are high.
-Our students will be well-prepared for English provincial and/or Advance Placement exams; more importantly, we believe the joy of text is profound and lifelong and hope to instill this passion in our students as we read, think, and write together.
+Our students will be well-prepared for English provincial Literacy Assessments and/or Advanced Placement exams; more importantly, we believe the joy of text is profound and lifelong and hope to instill this passion in our students as we read, think, and write together.

 B.A.
 (UBC), M.Lit., (St. Andrews, U.K.) Head of English, Soccer